98bkbjayatilake/UCSanDeigo-UnfoldingMaps/README.md

 # UCSanDeigo-UnfoldingMaps
-Project for the  Object Oriented Programming in Java Course
+This the project which is done to earn the certificate of the Object Oriented Programming in Java that is conducted by the University of Calfonia San Deigo via the Coursera